-Level 5 develops the key knowledge of criminology and the criminal justice system which underpins the course as a whole.
+Year two develops the key knowledge of criminology and the criminal justice system which underpins the course as a whole.
 In term one, you will take three core modules.
 In term two, you will undertake one core 20 credit point module and a 40 credit point Service Learning module.
 Additionally, students who wish to study abroad are able to apply to participate in study abroad opportunities (such as an Erasmus Exchange) in term two.

-Teaching and learning methods in level 5 are constructed to facilitate your increased participation, for example through the use of workshop exercises, group presentations and student-led debates.
-Level 5 also encourages the development of analytical skills and increased independent learning.
+Teaching and learning methods in year two are constructed to facilitate your increased participation, for example through the use of workshop exercises, group presentations and student-led debates.
+Year two also encourages the development of analytical skills and increased independent learning.

-Level 5 modules:
+Year two modules: